 I often talk about this question with my couples – just how much cake is enough cake?
+Do you need to order less cake than the number of guests?
+After all, not everyone may want cake at the end of the day.
+Or perhaps you need to order more cake than you have number of guests, because people might want to try more than one of the flavours?
 Here are my best tips for deciding on the number of servings you want to order for your wedding cake.

 How many guests have you invited?